carlaferreira/miniproject-erlang-23/README.md

 * Reservations must also have a timeframe and your system should simulate some sort of running clock that advances continuously.
 * You may assume that users release resources automatically (i.e., you need not wait for a notification from a user to signal that a booked resource is now available).

+**Note:** Add a small report to the task 1 folder that explains what correctness properties your system has and what achieves them.

 ### Task 2
 * Extension of Task 1 to include **VIP Users**.
 * VIP users have priority over regular users when booking a resource.